nathanReitinger/Blacks-Law-Dictionary/README.md

 ![screen](https://github.com/nathanReitinger/Blacks8-Mac-Dictionary/blob/master/media/screen.png)

-This is a beta version of a ".dictionary" version of black's legal dictionary (8th edition).
+This is a beta of a ".dictionary" version of black's legal dictionary (8th edition).
 This permits users to take advantage of the "lookup" function native to mac.
 For simple use, follow these steps:

 1. download the .dictionary
 2. open the dictionary application